vcao/craft-scripts/README.md

 `LOCAL_ASSETS_DIRS` is a quoted list of asset directories relative to `LOCAL_ASSETS_PATH` that you want to pull down from the remote server.
 It's done this way in case you wish to sync some asset directories, but not others.
 If you want to pull down all asset directories in `LOCAL_ASSETS_PATH`, just leave one blank quoted string in this array

+`LOCAL_SSH_LOGIN` is your ssh login to your local development server (e.g. Vagrant).
+For a Vagrant setup it's often vagrant@IP_ADDRESS.
+FYI your development server should be able to connect to your production server via passwordless SSH.

+`LOCAL_SSH_PORT`is the port to use for ssh on the development server.
+This is normally `22`

 `LOCAL_DB_NAME` is the name of the local mysql Craft CMS database

 `LOCAL_DB_PASSWORD` is the password for the local mysql Craft CMS database